SeaHOH/ban-peers/README.md

 - Does not work in old versions of μTorrent which did not provided API `getpeers`.
 - **Please use this script in local network**, μTorrent Web API does not support HTTPS connections, it is not safe.
+- If you can not accept read/write the ipfilter.dat file frequently, it can be soft/symbolic link to a RAM disk.
 - I took preventive measures, if you stiil found a normal peer has been banned, please tell us via [issues board](https://github.com/SeaHOH/ban-peers/issues).